totalhack/zillion/docs/mkdocs/index.md

 wh = Warehouse(config=config)
 ```

 Zillion also provides a helper script to boostrap a DataSource configuration file for an existing database.
 See `zillion.scripts.bootstrap_datasource_config.py`.
-The bootstrap script requires an output file as an argument and will prompt you for a url at run time (connection string or database url).
-See `--help` output for more options, including
+The bootstrap script requires a connection/database url and output file as arguments.
+See `--help` output for more options, including the optional `--nlp` flag that leverages OpenAI to infer configuration information such as column types, table types, and table relationships.
+The NLP feature requires the NLP extension to be installed as well as the following set in your `Zillion` config file:

-the optional `--nlp` flag that leverages OpenAI to infer configuration
+* OPENAI_MODEL
-information such as column types, table types, and table relationships.
+* OPENAI_API_KEY

 <a name="executing-reports"></a>